Afissard/DND/Fiches Personnages/Vaern Varnegheim.md

 ~~**Métamorphe (Changelin)**.
 As an action, you can change your appearance and your voice.
 You determine the specifics of the changes, including your coloration, hair length, and sex.
 You can also adjust your height and weight and can change your size between Medium and Small.
 You can make yourself appear as a member of another race, though none of your game statistics change.
 You can’t duplicate the appearance of an individual you’ve never seen, and you must adopt a form that has the same basic arrangement of limbs that you have.
 Your clothing and equipment aren’t changed by this trait.
 You stay in the new form until you use an action to revert to your true form or until you die.~~

-**Spore Myconide** Peut lancer des sorts jusqu'au tier 6, avec 1 niveau d'épuisement par tier.
+**Spore Myconide**.
+Peut lancer des sorts jusqu'au tier 6, avec 1 niveau d'épuisement par tier.
 1 niveau d'épuisement est récupéré par repos long.
 (Niveau d'épuisement : 0)

 **Sac dopage Duergar (19/20 utilisations)**.
 10 recharges -> +5 Force + maîtrise DD Force et Constitution + 30 PV temporaire pendant 1h.